A copy of the 2018 Annual Report has been submitted to the

 - state whether applicable IFRS as adopted by the

-European Unionhave been followed, subject to any material departures disclosed and explained in the financial statements; and
+European Unionhave been followed for the consolidated financial statements and UnitedKingdom Accounting Standards, comprising FRS 101, have been followed for the Company financial statements, subject to any material departures disclosed and explained in the financial statements; and

-The directors are responsible for ensuring that the Company keeps adequate accounting records that are sufficient to show and explain the Company’s transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act and Article 4 of the E.U.
-IAS Regulation.
-They are also responsible for safeguarding the assets of the Company and for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for ensuring that the Company keeps adequate accounting records that are sufficient to show and explain the Company’s and its consolidated subsidiaries’ transactions and disclose with reasonable accuracy at any time the financial position of the Company and its consolidated subsidiaries and enable them to ensure that the financial statements and the

-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company’s website.
+The directors are responsible for the maintenance and integrity of the Company’s website.
+Legislation in the

-Each of the directors, whose names and functions are listed in Section I of this Report, confirms that to the best of his/her knowledge:
+Each of the directors, whose names and functions are listed in the section entitled “Directors” of this Report, confirms that to the best of his/her knowledge:

 a. the financial statements, prepared in accordance with applicable accounting standards, give a true and fair view of the assets, liabilities, financial position, and profit or loss of the Company and the undertakings included in the consolidation taken as a whole; and

-b. the Directors’ Report and Strategic Report include a fair review of the development or performance of the business and the position of the Company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties.
+b. the Directors’ Report and Strategic Report include a fair review of the development or performance of the business and the position of the Company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that it faces.

 The directors confirm that:

-a. so far as they are each aware, there is no relevant audit information of which the Company’s auditor is unaware; and
+c. so far as they are each aware, there is no relevant audit information of which the Company’s and its consolidated subsidiaries’ auditor is unaware; and

-b. they have each taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company’s auditor is aware of that information.
+d. they have each taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company’s and its consolidated subsidiaries’ auditor is aware of that information.

 Appendix B – Principal risks and uncertainties